-The Women’s Basketball Hall of Fame Class of 2021 Induction Cermeony is currently set for June 12, 2021 in Knoxville, TN.
+The Women’s Basketball Hall of Fame Class of 2021 Induction Cermeony is currently set for August 21, 2021 in Knoxville, TN.
 The members of the Class of 2021 are: Debbie Brock (Veteran Player), Carol Callan (Contributor), Swin Cash (Player), Tamika Catchings (Player), Sue Donohoe (Posthumously, Contributor), Lauren Jackson (International Player), David Stern (Posthumously, Contributor) and Carol Stiff (Contributor).
-We are moving forward with plans and more information about the weekend will be available in January 2021.
-Tickets for the Induction Ceremony will be available starting in January 2021 through the Tennessee Theatre’s website (https://www.tennesseetheatre.com/).
+Tickets for the Induction Ceremony are available through the Tennessee Theatre’s website (https://www.tennesseetheatre.com/).
 The host hotels are listed below and are now taking reservations for the weekend.
-Again, more information regarding the induction weekend will available in January 2021.
-Please save the date for June 12, 2021 to celebrate the Class of 2021.
+Please save the date for August 21, 2021 to celebrate the Class of 2021.

 Point guard for 3-Time AIAW National Champion Delta State University (1975, 1976, 1977), and one of 12 players recognized by the NCAA at the 2013 Women’s Final Four Championship for her dynamic play during her AIAW career.